Vanshika26Ramjas/sql_data_warehouse_project/README.md

 The Data Architecture for this project follows the Medallion Architecture **Bronze**, **Silver** and **Gold** layer
 ![Architecture model drawio](https://github.com/user-attachments/assets/14d4cae4-188f-4fed-bed7-11ae535283c8)

-1.**Bronze Layer**:- It stores the raw data as-is from the system.
+**Bronze Layer**:- It stores the raw data as-is from the system.
 Data is ingested from the CSV files ito the SQL Server Database.
-2.**Silver Layer**:- This Layer inclued the data cleasing, standardization, and normalization processes to prepare data for analysis.
+**Silver Layer**:- This Layer inclued the data cleasing, standardization, and normalization processes to prepare data for analysis.
-3.**Gold Layer**:- House business-ready data modelled into a star schema required for reporting and analysis.
+**Gold Layer**:- House business-ready data modelled into a star schema required for reporting and analysis.

 ##🔶 **Liscence**